Updated: Aug 24

 Also, you can return our candle jars to get the same discount on the next order!
 But with candle jars, there is another option still.
 You can have your candle jars refilled!
-This option is only available for customers who pick up their candles in person.
+This option is only available for customers who pick up their candles in person (unless you are willing to pay for shipping fees, which would be great!).
 You can read about it on our Candle care page, as well as on the actual Candle refill product page.
 I will also write a blog post on this topic in the near future.

 And if you are not able to, or don’t want to return your candle jars, you can still clean them and repurpose them in your home.
 More information on how to do that is coming soon.
 So keep an eye on our blog!

 Why do I take back only wax from Heart of Europe candles?